 What are your assets?
 When you think of the term ‘assets’ you most likely visualise possessions such as your home and car, or perhaps you think of jewellery, savings or investments.
 As valuable as these are, assets can also include intangible objects that may not immediately be considered in dollar terms.

 This following information is aimed to help you determine the full scope of your assets, their worth, and how you can best protect them with life insurance.

-Once you broaden the definition of asset, the priority previously given to tangible assets may change.
+Once you broaden the definition of an asset, the priority previously given to tangible assets may change.
 An easy way to determine the importance of your assets is to classify them into three categories.

 1. Relational Assets

-These are assets based on the relationships you have with the people closest to you (like your family) and are characterized by a high degree of emotional and physical dependence or interdependence, such as:
+These are assets based on the relationships you have with the people closest to you (like your family) and are characterised by a high degree of emotional and physical dependence or interdependence, such as:

 - your spouse and their contribution as a breadwinner or home manager